fred1234/BDLC_FS25/V01/v01_exercises.md

 ## Unix Skills

 Throughout the module, we will use our virtual machine.
-If you don't feel comfortable to work with Unix, make sure to read this [tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html) (Tutorial seven is not needed).
+If you don't feel comfortable to work with Unix, make sure to read this [tutorial](https://www.math.utah.edu/lab/unix/unix-commands.html).

 You can try out the commands on your virtual machine.
-Just SSH into your machine with `ssh student@bdlc-XX.labservices.ch`, where `XX` is your personal virtual machine number.
+Just SSH into your machine with `ssh labstudent@bdlc-XXX.bdlc.ls.eee.intern`, where `XXX` is your personal virtual machine number.

 Remember, you have root access, so don't blindly trust internet tutorials.
 Especially if commands need `sudo`.